cfljam/socker/README.md

 ## Note

-On OSX or Windows using Boot2docker you will likely  need to open ports in VirtualBox
+On OSX or Windows using Boot2docker you will likely  need to open ports in VirtualBox by:

+1. Doing this manually

 e.g. for port 8889

 **Settings->Network -> Port Forwarding**

 ![PortFwdVB](https://dl.dropboxusercontent.com/u/8064851/images/VirtualBoxPortForwardiPynbExample.png)

+2. Using a modified boot2docker in Vagrant 1.
+Use a modified boot2docker for Vagrant https://github.com/YungSang/boot2docker-vagrant-box